stopitmane/assignment1/README.md

-# Interactive TypeScript Portfolio
+# Ajayi Taiwo John - Interactive TypeScript Portfolio

-A modern, responsive web portfolio built with TypeScript featuring smooth animations, interactive components, and a clean design.
+A modern, responsive web portfolio showcasing my skills as a Full Stack Developer specializing in Python, Django, and modern JavaScript frameworks.
+Built with TypeScript featuring smooth animations, interactive components, and a clean design.

 ## Features